RubenPera/SecureWebApp/README.md

 ## Known Errors

-If the command kodev run gives an error like:
+If the command kodev run gives an error like: <br />
 `" on line xx`<br />
 This is due the line ending being a windows line ending instead of an Unix line ending.